ota-meshi/astro-eslint-parser/README.md

 Please use GitHub's Issues/PRs.

-## :heart: Support This Project
+## :heart: Supporting

-If you are willing to see that this project continues to be maintained, please consider sponsoring me.
+If you are willing to see that this package continues to be maintained, please consider sponsoring me.

 [![sponsors](https://img.shields.io/badge/-Sponsor-fafbfc?logo=GitHub%20Sponsors)](https://github.com/sponsors/ota-meshi)